 Public Service Company of Colorado (PSCo) received an Interconnection Request (IR) on February 12, 2016 which was assigned GI-2016-3 queue position.
-GI-2016-3 is a wind generating facility rated at 600 MW gross electrical output that is expected to be located in Elbert and Lincoln Counties in Colorado.
+GI-2016-3 is a wind generating facility rated at 600 MW gross electrical output that will be located in Elbert, Lincoln and Kit Carson Counties in Colorado.
 The point of interconnection (POI) requested for GI-2016-3 is the 345 kV bus within the PSCo Missile Site Substation.